Gardusio/Fingerprint-Spoofing/README.md

 # Fingerprint-Spoofing
-A simple  project to show my machine learning and pattern recognition skills
+A simple  project to show my machine learning and pattern recognition skills.

 # TODOs
 Would be nice to have some sort of interactive journey...